Skip to main content

 Most Zendesk integrations use a shared admin API key, giving every user full access to every ticket.
 This server takes a different approach:

-• Per-user authentication — Each user authenticates with their own Zendesk credentials via OAuth 2.1 PKCE.
-No shared admin key, no elevated privileges.
-The LLM sees exactly what the user is allowed to see.
+• Per-user authentication, OAuth-only — In both transports, auth is OAuth 2.1 PKCE: each user authenticates with their own Zendesk credentials, so the LLM sees exactly what the user is allowed to see.
+Static API tokens are deliberately not supported (see below).

 • Section-based article editing — For large Help Center articles, read and rewrite one section at a time (parsed by h1/h2/h3 headings) instead of shuffling the full HTML body through the LLM.
 Reduces tokens by 10–100× on targeted edits.